orebas/deriv-estimation-study/gemini-analysis/contender_analysis.md

 ### Narrative Adherence Check

 **Claim 1: GPR methods are top performers and broadly similar.**
 - **Verdict: Supported.** The various GP implementations consistently appear in the top 5 across all systems.
-While `GP-Julia-AD` is often the best, the others are close behind, confirming the strength of the general GPR approach.
+While `GP-TaylorAD-Julia` is often the best, the others are close behind, confirming the strength of the general GPR approach.

 **Claim 2: Dierckx and GSS are worthy of honorable mention.**
 - **Verdict: Partially supported.**
-  - `Dierckx-5` is a strong performer, ranking #4 on Lorenz and #1 on Van der Pol among this filtered group.
+  - `Spline-Dierckx-5` is a strong performer, ranking #4 on Lorenz and #1 on Van der Pol among this filtered group.
 It definitely deserves an honorable mention.
-  - `GSS` (presumably `gss_spline`) does not appear in the top 10 for any system.
+  - `Spline-GSS` (presumably `gss_spline`) does not appear in the top 10 for any system.
 It may not be a strong enough performer for an honorable mention.
 We should consider highlighting a spectral method instead.

 **Claim 3: Spectral methods are a good alternative.**
 - **Verdict: Supported.** Methods like `Fourier-GCV`, `ad_trig_adaptive`, and `Fourier-Continuation-Adaptive` consistently rank in the top 10, often right behind the GP methods.
 They are excellent candidates for the 'honorable mention' and 'computationally cheaper alternative' roles.